Storms To Overtake Intense Heatwave In Northern Italy - UrduPoint

 Storms To Overtake Intense Heatwave In Northern Italy

-ROME, (UrduPoint / Pakistan Point News - 25th Jul, 2023 ) --:The intense heatwave that has been gripping Italy began to break up in the northern part of the country on Monday.
+ROME, (UrduPoint / Pakistan Point News - 26th Jul, 2023 ) :The intense heatwave that has been gripping Italy began to break up in the northern part of the country.
 However, it has been replaced by thunderstorms and hail, complete with flood warnings, according to weather monitoring services.

 According to IlMeteo.it, the weather will remain hot and dry in central and southern parts of the country, which have set new records for high temperatures in recent weeks.